jared-ni/LSMTree-DB/EngineeringJournal.md

         2. plot the seconds it takes to run the workload
         3. do it 3-5 time on the same workload, with different size ratio
     -

+3/28:
+- comparison

+3/31:
+- re-record the data, free up the max entry size this time.
+- size ratio 2 vs. 10 comparison.

+4/2:
+- Implemented SSTable-level bloom filter, and it works
+- For 1GB put 10MB get, it adds 50 sec to put, but keeps get at 3 seconds.
+- Constant I/O takes a lot of time.
+I will consider moving the bloom filter to Level, and have one bloom filter per level instead.